BlopaSc/PAIndemic/README.md

 ## Acknowledgments

-* Special thanks to Markus for his guidance and for allowing me to rip off 90% of his A-star implementation
+* Special thanks to Markus for his counseling and for allowing me to rip off 90% of his A-star implementation
 * Thanks to thomaskeefe for his implementation of Pydemic which gave me inspiration for this project